Home · water-heater

 Diagnosing Whole-House Pressure Issues

-If both hot and cold water pressure dropped throughout the house, the issue is more serious and unrelated to the expansion tank:
+If both hot and cold water pressure dropped throughout the house, the issue is more serious and unrelated to the expansion tank.
+When you turn on a faucet, you'll see a small pressure drop—that's normal.
+But if the drop is large, it points to a partially closed valve or an obstruction somewhere in the line 4.

 1. Clogged Main Water Line